RFI

 After submission

-• kyc_status: "approved" if the receiver passed
+• kyc_status: "approved" if the customer passed

-• kyc_status: "rejected" if the receiver failed
+• kyc_status: "rejected" if the customer failed